csutton6/covid-transit/index.md

 <br>
 <div id="altair-chart-2"></div>
 <div class='figure-caption'><strong>Figure 2.</strong> Clustering results using K-means clustering with 5 clusters.
 Features included percent ridership change between 2020 and 2019 in April, July, and October.
-Sized according to peak vehicles to give a sense of agency size.</div>
+Dots are sized according to the number of peak vehicles to give a sense of agency size.</div>

 <br>

-We see that most agencies experienced ridership losses during the pandemic, with the majority having lost more than 40% in April.
+We see that most agencies experienced ridership losses during the pandemic, with the majority having lost more than 40% in April 2020.
 Many agencies also recovered slightly by October, and a few small operators experienced growth in 2020.

 <div id='hv-chart-2'></div>

-Comparing percent ridership losses, *Office Workers and Universities* suffered the most, losing 94% of ridership in April and only recovering to an 86% loss by October.
+Comparing percent ridership losses, *Office Workers and Universities* suffered the most, losing 94% of ridership in April and only recovered to 86% of their pre-pandemic ridership by October.
 As Cluster ID increases, the percent loss in ridership becomes less severe during all 3 months under comparison.

 <div id='altair-chart-3'></div>